chef/chef-server/src/oc_erchef/doc/API/containers.md

 object.
 Second, they serve as the source of the ACL used to authorize LIST and CREATE operations on objects.

-There's a container for every chef object type that has an ACL.
+There's a container for every Chef object type that has an ACL.
 At the present time these are:
 'clients', 'containers, 'cookbooks',  'data', 'environments', 'groups', 'nodes', 'roles', 'sandboxes'.
 These may be extended in the future.
-These are specific to an org, and each org as it's own copies.
+These are specific to an org, and each org has its own copies.
 These are created when an org is created, and required for an org to function properly.

 There are also two global containers 'users' and 'organizations', used to regulate who can create